• Share this on:

 • Function;

-For unpackaged soap bars, this information can also be mentioned on an enclosed or attached leaflet, label, tape, tag or card.
+For unpackaged soap bars, this information can also be provided on an enclosed or attached leaflet, label, tape, tag or card.

 Tips:

+To prove that your products are safe, you must do a risk analysis and write the required technical documentation.
 Unsafe products are rejected at the European border or withdrawn from the market.
 The EU uses the Safety Gate system to list and share information about such products.
+Cosmetics are the most frequently reported products, mainly because they can contain BMHCA – a banned synthetic fragrance that can harm the reproductive system and cause skin irritation.

 Tip: